AlanMasciangelo/AlanMasciangelo.github.io/content/pages/about.md

 socialImage: "/media/image-2.jpg"
 ---

-A full stack developer with experience building distributed cloud applications, DevSecOps automation, and developer tooling in the defense contracting industry.
+I'm full stack developer with experience building distributed cloud applications, DevSecOps automation, and developer tooling in the defense contracting industry.
 Currently focused on scaling software organizations from the inside-out through DevSecOps best practices and principles.
-Aspiring Graybeard and perpetual learner.